 Exercises to Improve Cognitive Ability

-Every year, around 350,000 people are admitted to hospital with a brain injury.
-Whether caused by a stroke, a fall, a road traffic accident, a tumor or some other issue, brain injuries are more common than you might think, and every person is affected differently.
+Every year, around 350,000 people are admitted to the hospital with a brain injury.
+Whether caused by a stroke, a fall, a road traffic accident, a tumor, or some other issue, brain injuries are more common than you might think, and every person is affected differently.

 Improve Cognitive Ability